sergiooak/sticker-ly-api-wrapper/content/index.md

 orientation: vertical
 ---
 #title
-Effortless Sticker Search and Integration
+Sticker.ly API Wrapper

 #description
-The Unofficial Sticker.ly API Wrapper offers developers a seamless way to search, access, and integrate Sticker.ly stickers and packs into applications.
-Enhance your projects with Sticker.ly content using this easy-to-use, unofficial API solution.
+Unlock the full potential of Sticker.ly in your projects!
+This unofficial API wrapper makes it easy to search, access, and integrate Sticker.ly stickers, packs, and more.
+Perfect for developers looking to enhance their apps with rich sticker content.

 #links
   :::u-button